cast-org/figuration/site/4.2/widgets/modal.md

 If the height of a modal changes while it is open, you will need to call `$('#myModal').CFW_Modal('handleUpdate');` to readjust the modal's position and backdrop.

-### With Fixed Position Content
+### With Positioned Content

-Since the scrollbar is removed from the `<body>` when a modal is shown, there can be some shifting of content in fixed position elements.
-To help with this issue, when a modal is shown, any elements using the [fixed positioning utility]({{ site.path }}/{{ version.docs }}/utilities/position/) classes, (`.fixed-top` and `.fixed-bottom`), will have additional padding added to their right side.
-This padding width should match the width of the scrollbar that becomes hidden.
-When the modal is hidden, the `padding-right` CSS value will be reset.
+Since the scrollbar is removed from the `<body>` when a modal is shown, there can be some shifting of content in fixed or sticky positioned elements.

-There is also an additional special classname that the modal widget will look for when adjusting padding values.
-Simply add the `.is-fixed` class to your element, and it will automatically be handled.
+The scrollbar handler will attempt to adjust padding values, and margin for sticky elements, to mitigate the content shift.
+These values will then be reset when the modal dialog is closed.

+Some [positioning utility]({{ site.path }}/{{ version.docs }}/utilities/position/) classes (`.fixed-top`, `.fixed-bottom`, and `.sticky-top`) are automatically handled.
+For respsonsive or custom positioned items, there additional `.is-fixed` and `.is-sticky` helper classes can be added to an element to trigger the scrollbar handler to adjust for the shift.
+The scrollbar handler will check the computed style on any item with these classes, and only adjust when neccessary.

+Custom positioned elements using translation to modify their position may not be handled correctly, so a custom solution may be needed.

 ### Options